 Cross-country ski trails in the Abbey Arboretum are groomed for the benefit of the ski team, faculty, staff, students, members of the CSB and SJU communities, and Outdoor University members.
 All of the grooming is performed by volunteer efforts of a few individuals plus the help of a student employee.
 We collect no trail fees, but if you enjoy the ski trails, we recommendjoining Saint Outdoor University at the $40 Family yearly membership level to support the trails.

 Venture off the beaten path with your pair of snowshoes!
 Snowshoeing is allowed anywhere in the Abbey Arboretum except on groomed winter ski trails.

-There is no public access to any of the lakes at Saint John's Abbey Arboretum.
-(Although all water in Minnesota is public, users may only cross private land with permission.)
-However, Saint John's allows people to fish the shoreline as long as they are respectful of the Abbey's land and follow all DNR regulations.
-Please avoid fishing along shore areas sensitive to erosion and remember to remove any garbage, unused bait, or dead fish.
+There is no public access to any of the lakes in Saint John's Abbey Arboretum.
+(Although all Minnesota water is public, users may only cross private land with permission.)
+However, Saint John's allows fish from the shoreline as long as individuals respect the Abbey's land and follow all DNR regulations.
+Please avoid fishing along sensitive shores and remember to remove all garbage, unused bait, or dead fish.
 See the Saint John's Abbey Lake and Water Policy for more information.

 The Saint John's Abbey beach is private beach for the Saint John's University, College of Saint Benedict, and Saint John's Prep communities, as well as their guests.
 Swimming is allowed only during beach hours and in the designated area.